Deciding on a Point of View for Your Story

-Weaknesses: As the narrative consists of only things the PoV character experiences firsthand, it can be difficult to convey information regarding events beyond their knowledge.
+Weaknesses: As the narrative consists of only those events that the PoV character experiences firsthand, it can be difficult to convey information regarding events beyond their knowledge.
 A first person story is also rather restrictive as to the number and nature of subplots contained, as your reader gains considerably less access to the wants and needs of other people than they would using a multi-PoV format.

 Third person point of view

 As I mentioned above, the overwhelming majority of stories involving multiple viewpoints are written in the third person, as the first person “I” doesn’t really make sense in this format.
-Furthermore, the third person easily grants the narrator access to the thoughts and feelings of multiple individuals, and diving into a variety of viewpoints will feel completely natural to your reader when using it.
+Furthermore, the third person grants a reader access to the thoughts and feelings of multiple individuals and diving into a variety of viewpoints will feel completely natural to your audience when using it.

 One unique option when using the third person in a single PoV novel is setting the scene with what I call the “wide angle shot.”
 An example might go something like this:

 The main character is about to enter a deserted mansion as the sun sets.
 The scene begins from a hundred feel up in the air, describing the manor grounds, the fading light, and a hint of storm brewing on the horizon.
 Then the camera drops down, giving us a closer look at the ominous exterior of the building.
 The action starts as the main character’s car arrives and parks under a streetlight and we get to watch as they nervously approach.
 Once the character is standing in front of the main gate, the camera jumps to behind their eyes, now telling the story from a “close” perspective as they knock on the door.